• Home

 5. You have been diagnosed as being in a persistent vegetative state

-3. You want all medical treatment, care, and procedures to be withheld or withdrawn, including withdrawal of the administration of artificial nutrition and hydration.
+2. Continuation of Artificial Life-Sustaining Treatment: which means you want all medical treatment, care, and procedures necessary to sustain your life be provided, including artificial life-sustaining treatment and artificial nutrition and hydration.

 The election you make is entirely up to you.
 It is a personal decision and there is no “right” or “wrong” choice.
 And, importantly, you can always change your election if you decide you want to make a different choice.